JHRobotics/vmdisp9x/README.md

 ## Direct3D support
-DirectDraw is now in development, most of D3D code is in VMHal9x, rasterization is done by Mesa9x. **D3D is not part of releases yet!**
+DirectDraw is now in development, most of D3D code is in VMHal9x, rasterization is done by Mesa9x.
+Current DDI is 8, this mean support up to DX9 programs and games.

 ## Glide support